R-CoderDotCom/econocharts/README.md

 THE PACKAGE IS UNDER HEAVY DEVELOPMENT.
 WORK IN PROGRESS.

-You can suggest ideas submiting an Issues
+You can suggest ideas submiting an Issue

 ## Index
 - [Installation](#installation)